Table of Contents

 Avg.
 Cost Per Year: $10,892

-Only thirty credits to achieve the baccalaureate in nursing degree at Baptist college.
-A variety course delivery choices accessible, as well as 100% online.
-Complete degree requirements inside (1) year, if desired.
+Only thirty credits are needed to achieve the baccalaureate in nursing degree at Baptist college.
+A variety course delivery choices are accessible, as well as being 100% online.
+Complete degree requirements within one (1) year, if desired.
 General education courses will be taken at the same time with professional and skilled nursing courses, if desired.
-Enrollment are opened 3x annually.Credit for previous Learning (CPL) obtainable through portfolio presentation.
+Enrollments are opened three times annually.Credit for previous Learning (CPL) is obtainable through portfolio presentation.

-Competency-based exams available for Pharmacology and Health Assessment.
+Competency-based exams are available for Pharmacology and Health Assessment.
 CLEP Exams for General Education courses accepted.

 41 nursing transfer credits awarded for previous nursing education for RNs with an officially active nursing license.
 Individual faculty coordinator to provide support and mentoring throughout the program.